UK TV ADVERTS FROM THE 80S

 With all these monsters and skeletons, anyone would think they were trying to scare us to death!
 Archie the skeleton, of course, featured in the 80s adverts for Scotch video tapes.
 The advert featured is from 1983.
 You can read more about video tapes on the 80s Technology page.

 "Don't forget to tell 'em about the honey, mummy!".
 If you lived through the 70s and 80s then you'll know exactly where that catchphrase came from.
 If you didn't, then you're probably thinking that this guy has lost his marbles!
 Of course, this featured in the Sugar Puffs adverts which also featured Henry McGee in the 70s.

 Who remembers Blue Band margarine?
 Included in the playlist is the amusing "good, good feeling" British television ad that ran during the eighties.
 Of course, margarine has mostly been replaced by more advanced and better-tasting spreads these days, but I remember eating margarine when we were running short of cash and couldn't quite afford to buy butter, which was probably quite often!

-Ah yes, who can forget the "ology" advert!
+Who can forget the "ology" advert?
 Now, this is one of my favourites.
 British Telecom aired an amusing ad featuring Maureen Lipman - "You get an ology and you're a scientist!".
 The ad featured is from 1988.